 Coronavirus Disease 2019 (COVID-19) is a human disease caused by the betacoronavirus SARS-CoV-2.
 Most patients experience mild or moderate illness, but it can be severe or fatal.
 Persons at increased risk for severe COVID-19 include the elderly and persons with certain preexisting conditions.
 Molecular analysis of SARS-CoV2 virus suggests that it originated in certain species of Old-World bats and may have infected another mammal, possibly pangolins, before it was transmitted to humans.
 Despite its animal origins, there is currently no evidence to indicate that animals, including pets and livestock, have served as a source of transmission of SARS-CoV2 to humans or are widely susceptible to clinical illness or shedding of the virus.
 We await reliable peer-reviewed data to support revision of these positions.
-At this time, the focus of resources must be on prevention of person-to-person transmission and diagnosis of human patients.

 The California Department of Public Health (CDPH) Veterinary Public Health Section (VPHS) offers the following guidelines and resources to enable veterinary clinics to continue to provide essential healthcare while protecting staff and clients.
 Note that COVID-19 is a rapidly evolving situation and veterinary professionals should check the resources below frequently for the latest evidence-based guidance.